Georgejavap/Elementa-Voyages/README.md

 - **Performance optimized** — lightweight images and clean code for fast loading
 - **Scalable navigation system** to easily add destinations
 - **Custom hero sections** with large background imagery
-- **Cross-device tested** — works smoothly on desktop, tablet, and mobile
+- **Cross-device tested** — works smoothly on desktop, tablet, and mobile  --mobile @media will be added but i have stuck to the 768px for now, also some feature for cross device testing is Firefox, Windows and Mac some warnings came up but the website runs smoothly on all--
-- **Clean repository structure** for scalability and professional presentation
+- **Clean repository structure** for scalability and professional presentation  --everything labelled correctly for an easy read--

 ---